xuyuji9000/unified-web-app-development-process/README.md

 2. Then use your expertise to enlight the community with a demo

 3. Pull Requests and Issues are welcomed

+## Architecture

+This section contain all parts of web app development and operations.
+Every part contain its own chanllenges and corresponding solutions.

 - [Purpose](#purpose)